 Yes.
 We comply with your insurance policy requirements to quickly collect and evaluate the facts and prepare the claim.
 Our highly trained team does extensive research, preserving evidence that might otherwise have been overlooked or destroyed.
 The more thoroughly and completely your claim is compiled and prepared, the faster we can accomplish an equitable and proper settlement for you.

 Once a policyholder has worked with and enjoyed the benefits of hiring an accredited public insurance adjuster, they wouldn’t think of trying to settle a claim any other way.
-Our most frequent sources of new clients are the recommendations of those we have previously served.
+Our most frequent sources of new clients are the recommendations from those we have previously served.

 Why do I need help in filing an insurance claim?

-The typical insurance policy contains hundreds of provisions and stipulations — various forms and riders that are constantly changing and many complex details about your requirements in case of an insurance loss.
-Most people do not know or understand policy provisions and most do not realize that the burden of proof is on them, the policyholder.
+The typical insurance policy contains hundreds of provisions and stipulations — various forms and riders that are constantly changing – and many complex details about your requirements in case of an insurance loss.
+Most people do not know or understand policy provisions, and most do not realize that the burden of proof is on them, the policyholder.
 Most insurance company representatives actually prefer to work with an experienced Public Adjuster rather than an inexperienced insured.
 A Public Adjuster not only has your confidence, but also that of company adjusters who recognize that they are dealing with a professional.

 Are Public Adjusters connected with insurance companies?